-The AWCP is launching a zoo-based campaign this month, to help raise awareness of the detrimental effects of wildlife selfies, especially close-contact selfies with wild or captive animals.
+The AWCP is launching a zoo-based campaign to help raise awareness of the detrimental effects of wildlife selfies, particularly close-contact selfies with wild or captive animals.

 Platforms such as Instagram host hundreds of thousands of wildlife selfies.
 Researchers at the World Animal Protection discovered a 292% increase in the number of wildlife selfies posted on Instagram between 2014 and 2017, with 40% of the images posted described as “bad selfies” – meaning someone hugging, holding or inappropriately interacting with a wild animal.

-The AWCP has teamed up with the IUCN Primate Specialist Group - Section for Human Primate Interactions to create a campaign to raise awareness of this issue, especially to zoo visitors and also visitors to attractions like the Upper Rock, where the animals are semi-free ranging and the opportunity for close contact is there.
+The AWCP has teamed up with the IUCN Primate Specialist Group - Section for Human Primate Interactions to create a campaign to raise awareness of this issue, especially to zoo visitors and also visitors to attractions like the Upper Rock Nature Reserve, where the animals are semi-free ranging and the opportunity for close contact is there.

 The normalisation of wildlife selfies is harming animals, not just causing physical and emotional stress, but also interrupting feeding and breeding habits and even potentially lowering birth rates.
 Conservationists working with the IUCN, raised the issue at a recent BIAZA AGM, urging zoos to think carefully about the impacts of visitor selfies with zoo animals on their wild counterparts.